afabian80/taskmanx/features.md

 # Planned features

 - show help
-- unitfy deadline handline in new and updatedeadline functions
+- unify deadline handling in new and update deadline functions